jfhbrook/public-gpl/README.md

 ## Licensing

-Cackledaemon is absolutely 100% not a part of GNU Emacs, but **is** similarly licensed under a GPLv3+ license.
-This means that Cackledaemon is free software, as defined by the Free Software Foundation.
-See the COPYING file for more details.
+Cackledaemon is 100% definitely not a part of GNU Emacs, but **is** similarly free software.

-# ChangeLog

-## 2020-05-11 Release v0.1.0

--   The first feature-complete release of Cackledaemon.

-# Licensing

     # Copyright 2020 Josh Holbrook
     #
-    # This file is part of Cackledaemon and not a part of Emacs.
+    # This file is part of Cackledaemon and 100% definitely not a part of Emacs.
     #
     # Cackledaemon is free software: you can redistribute it and/or modify
     # it under the terms of the GNU General Public License as published by